chavanshubham/emailsort/README.md

 # SETUP GUIDE:

 Python3 is used for this project.
 Install python3 on your machine and use the python3 command to run the script.
+The script also uses the Gmail API to access gmail data.

 # 1. Download and install Python3 on your machine.